- Category: Judge Karlin

 Betty Lynne Eilert,

-Farmway Credit Union (“Creditor”) filed a one and one-half
+In October 2013, Farmway Credit Union (“Creditor”) filed a one and one-half

-page Rule 7001(6) adversary complaint against Defendants Henry Anthony Eilert and
+page Rule 7001(6) adversary complaint against Defendants Henry Anthony Eilert

-that a $9,185.18 debt it claims Debtors owe it is nondischargeable under the
+that a $9,185.18 debt it claimed Debtors owed it was nondischargeable under the

 false pretenses, false representation, or actual fraud provisions in 11 U.S.C. §